 First up, Iceland cometh with the opening of the KEX Portland “social hotel” in a historic building at the base of the Burnside Bridge in the bustling Central Eastside neighborhood.
 The sister to the chic KEX hostel in Reykjavic, it’s a partnership between the owners of Iceland’s KEX Brewing and Portland’s local restaurant behemoth Chefstable.
-The 146-bed boutique hotel/hostel, which will offer both private and “fancy dorm”-like shared rooms, will take over three floors and include a rooftop patio and a venue for live music.
+The 146-bed boutique hotel/hostel, which offers both private and “fancy dorm”-like shared rooms, takes over three floors and include a rooftop patio and a venue for live music.
 The ground-floor restaurant and bar will feature a Nordic-meets-Northwest elevated pub menu and KEX beers.
-KEX Portland is slated to open in November 2019.
+KEX Portland opened in November 2019.

-Also soon to open in Portland’s Lloyd neighborhood is a landmark hotel that’s been decades in the making: The massive, 600-room, LEED-certified Hyatt Regency Portland at the Oregon Convention Center.
-This 14-story hotel across the street from the Oregon Convention Center will make it possible for the city to host more large-scale conventions.
-In addition to the rooms, it will offer 32,000 square feet of meeting venues, a bar, restaurant and gym, and a 442-space garage with bike parking and charging stations for electric vehicles.
-It’s set to open by late February 2020.
+Also in Portland’s Lloyd neighborhood is a landmark hotel that’s been decades in the making: The massive, 600-room, LEED-certified Hyatt Regency Portland at the Oregon Convention Center.
+This 14-story hotel across the street from the Oregon Convention Center makes it possible for the city to host more large-scale conventions.
+In addition to the rooms, it offers 32,000 square feet of meeting venues, a bar, restaurant and gym, and a 442-space garage with bike parking and charging stations for electric vehicles.
+The property opened it's doors to guests in December 2019.

-Also from Hyatt, the 13-story, boutique-oriented Hyatt Centric will bring 200 rooms to downtown’s bustling West End, right in the heart of some of the best dining in town.
-It’s expected to open in January 2020.
+Also from Hyatt, the 13-story, boutique-oriented Hyatt Centric brings 200 rooms to downtown’s bustling West End, right in the heart of some of the best dining in town.
+The hip hotel opened in January 2020.

 Just across the street from the Moxy, but a bit further along the calendar, the Pacific Northwest’s first Ritz-Carlton will rise up in Portland’s West End.
 The city’s first 5-star hotel will have 251 rooms and a pool on the 19th floor, not to mention a food hall on the ground floor.
 (Opening date TBD.)